 Court reporter/verbatim reporter: job description

 Court reporters work for firms contracted by the Ministry of Justice to provide reporting services to crown courts and courts of appeal.
 Some firms also offer freelance opportunities.
-Their services may also be required at political conferences, court martials, public inquiries, tribunals, disciplinary hearings, television programmes (for subtitles) and police interviews etc.
+A court reporter's services may also be required at political conferences, court martials, public inquiries, tribunals, disciplinary hearings, television programmes (for subtitles) and police interviews etc. As Hansard reporters, they provide transcripts of proceedings in the House of Lords Chamber and Committees.
+Verbatim reporters can also find work captioning television programmes.

 Typical responsibilities include: